Luca Antonio Predieri: Works

 According to musicologist Anne Schnoebelen, Predieri's sacred music demonstrated his "mastery of vocal polyphony and polychoral writing" while the operas he composed in Vienna to texts by Metastasio and Giovanni Pasquini were marked by carefully set recitatives and arias with impressive dynamic colouring.
 The imperial court in Vienna made extensive use of trumpets for ceremonial occasions and employed 14 court trumpeters.
 In common with those of his predecessors at the court, Fux and Caldara, Predieri's Viennese operas and oratorios contained what Trevor Herbert has described as "spectacular high trumpet parts surpassing all others anywhere in terms of range and technical difficulty."
-An example of this can seen in the aria "Pace una volta" from his 1740 opera Zenobia.
+An example of this can be seen in the aria "Pace una volta" from his 1740 opera Zenobia.

 By the end of Predieri's lifetime, his operas were no longer performed, having been superseded by the reforms to the genre initiated by Jommelli and furthered by Gluck.
 Most of the scores for his operas and oratorios have been lost or survive only in fragments.
 Today, his most well-known composition is the Stabat Mater he wrote in Vienna, but he also composed many other pieces of church music, both for choir and solo voice, as well as a number of secular cantatas and instrumental pieces which have extant scores.
 Some of his works have received modern editions, including his Violin Concerto in B minor, a Stabat Mater, and the aria "Pace una volta".
 The following is a list of Predieri's principal works.